BastiHz/2048/README.md

 ## Info

-This project is licensed under the MIT license.
+This project is licensed under the GNU GPL v3.
 See file LICENSE for details.